manuth/MarkdownConverter/README.md

     - `Markdown: Chain all Documents` (`Markdown: Alle Dokumente verketten`) or `mcad` (`madv` in German) for short
  4. Press enter and wait for the process to finish

+Normally, `MarkdownConverter` will refuse to convert files which aren't recognized as markdown-files.
+If you don't like this behavior, you might want to set `markdownConverter.IgnoreLanguageMode` to `true`.

 ## Variable Substitution
 Before the conversion, the markdown-file is preprocessed using [`Handlebars`][Handlebars].
 Variables (such as `{{ Author }}`) are automatically replaced with the corresponding attribute-value.